dreymonde/AppFolder/README.md

 - **Library/Caches** (`AppFolder.Library.Caches`).
 Caches directory is the place for *"...data that can be downloaded again or regenerated. ...Examples of files you should put in the Caches directory include database cache files and downloadable content, such as that used by magazine, newspaper, and map applications."* - [iOS Data Storage Guidelines][storage-guidelines-url]
 - **tmp** (`AppFolder.tmp`). *"Use this directory to write temporary files that do not need to persist between launches of your app.
 Your app should remove files from this directory when they are no longer needed; however, the system may purge this directory when your app is not running."* - [File System Programming Guide][fs-guide-url]

-You can access get a link to any of those libraries with one line of code:
+You can get a link to any of these locations with one line of code:

 ```swift
 let caches = AppFolder.Library.Caches
 ```

-A `caches` is an instance of a `Directory` type, different properties of which you can access:
+A `caches` is an instance of a `Directory` type.
+You can get URL and other useful properties from it:

 ```swift
 let url = caches.url